 That said, dozens of banks that partner with Mastercard offer tremendous rewards for cardholders.
 You may have one of three main reward structures with your card.
 The one that works best for you will consider your financial situation, goals, and interests.

-Cash Back: While it may not always be the most lucrative, cash back remains one of the most popular credit card rewards options because of its ease of use and simple terms.
-A cash back rewards card pays you back a percentage of every eligible purchase you charge to your card.
+• Cash Back: While it may not always be the most lucrative, cash back remains one of the most popular credit card rewards options because of its ease of use and simple terms.
+A cash back rewards card pays you back a percentage of eligible purchases you charge to your card.
 An eligible purchase typically means any new purchase (a balance transfer or cash advance rarely qualifies for cash back).
 Cash rewards rates can range between 1% and jump all the way to 6%.
 The most common rate tends to rest around 2%, which means for every $100 you charge to your card, the bank will refund you $2 in cash back.
 Your rewards will accrue in your credit card account until you decide to redeem them.
-Most banks allow you to receive your rewards as a statement credit against your current balance or through a paper check or direct deposit into a linked checking or savings account.
-Popular cash back Mastercards include the Chase Freedom Flex℠, Citi® Double Cash Card, and Capital One Quicksilver Cash Rewards Credit Card.
+Most banks allow you to receive your rewards as a statement credit toward your current balance or through a paper check or direct deposit into a linked checking or savings account.
+You can also usually redeem cash back for gift card and merchandise options.
+Flat-rate cash back cards are great for everyday purchases, especially if you don’t want to worry about tracking bonus category offers.
+Popular cash back Mastercards include the Chase Freedom Flex℠, Citi Double Cash® Card, and Capital One Quicksilver Cash Rewards Credit Card.

 Depending on your credit history, you shouldn’t have an issue with finding a Mastercard network credit card that offers any of the rewards program options listed above.
 Just remember that the amount of cash back, points, or miles you receive will vary depending on the card.
 Be sure to choose a card that you qualify for.